"The Art of Shop", created for the ipad.

 See documentary film by Dylan Morgan, "The Making of "The Dance Company" sculpture series, featuring "Black and Blue":

-Berman is also an art educator with a Ms. Ed. in Leadership in the Arts.
-At Bank Street College and School for Children she created and implements a developmentally appropriate, inter-disciplinary sculpture and musical instrument-making curricula for ages K-8, for all learning styles, including those with physical challenges.
+Berman, an author and art educator with a Ms. Ed. in Leadership in the Arts.
+For 21 years, at Bank Street College of Education and School for Children, she created and implements a developmentally appropriate, inter-disciplinary sculpture and musical instrument-making curricula for ages K-8 for all learning styles, including those with physical challenges.
 She also teaches graduate students, teachers and administrators, in the private and public schools, how to create and teach sculpture in any setting with any budget.
 She often collaborates with artists and educators in a variety of disciplines.